 There may be a number of scenarios why a website isn't working and needs a redesign.
 Perhaps it's a branding change that isn't yet reflected on the website.
 You could redesign your website feel and colors to better reflect the feel and colors of your business.
 Or maybe the theme is just plain dated and isn't representing you adequately to today's audience.

-Your content may be poor or lack the right keywords (more on this in Sacramento SEO) resulting in poor traffic volume.
+Your content may be poor or lack the right keywords (more on this in Phoenix SEO) resulting in poor traffic volume.
 This may not always call for a total website redesign, as you may be able to update this just by rewriting some copy.
 However, there may be issues in doing this that crop up in points 2 & 3.

 The website design is clunky, unfriendly and/or not giving visitors what they need or you want them to have.
 Again, this may be able to be fixed without a total website redesign, but also see 2 & 3.

 Old websites were written in static code.
 They were difficult or impossible for the average business owner to update beyond some basic elements if the pages were so designed.
-Modern CMS (Content Management System) web design programs allow much better control for the site owner in regards content addition and update.
+Modern CMS (Content Management System) web design programs allow much better control for the site owner in regards to content addition and update.

 Hand in hand with the difficulty of updating was the cost of having your designer handle all the updates.
 It generally meant going to your web designer cap in hand and paying whatever they asked for to do the changes.
 This often led to point 3!

 It could have been a number of things.
 Style, theme, changes, costs, hosting.
 Sometimes, especially if the breakdown was a little acrimonious, the designer may not have released the necessary files to you.
 Sometimes, the choice of new designer means a complete website redesign into the program used by the new designer.